nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 enumeration _E_ as a separate XML type.
 Then you can do the following:

-1. Generate a C++ representation of _E_.
+1. Generate a C++ representation of _E_ that can be included in C++ files and used on its own.

-2. Use the XML representation of _E_ in Serializable XML types, in Array XML types, in telemetry channels, and in events arguments.
+2. Use the XML representation of _E_ in Serializable XML types, in Array XML types, in port arguments, in telemetry channels, and in events arguments.

 As an example, you can create a file `SwitchStatusEnumAi.xml` that specifies an XML enumeration type `SwitchStatus`